nicky-nym/nicky-nym.github.io/pages/cities.md

 ## <span class="chapter">Source material, chaper 2</span>

+### <a name="range"></a>Kinematic range

+  * In **San Francisco**, if you are able-bodied and travel by bicycle or public transit, but you do not use a car, then in 30 minutes you can probably get from almost any building in the city to almost any room in any other building in the city.
+But without a car, there are fairly few places you can get to outside the city limits within 30 minutes.
+The buildings in San Franicsco have a total of about 540 million square feet of floorspace, and your **KR<sub>30</sub>** might be about **450 million square feet**, which is about 50-thousand-fold higher than your range in Haxby.

+  * **Wurster Hall** is a building on the campus of the University of California, Berkeley.
+It's a fairly typical mid-rise building, with a normal mix of offices, meeting rooms (classrooms), and open plan work spaces.
+Most of the floorspace is in the wider base in the first three floors, but there's a narrower tower that's ten stories tall.
+The building has a total of about 225,000 square feet of floorspace, and within 2 minutes you can go between almost any two points in the building, so that's a 2-minute Kinematic Range, **KR<sub>2</sub>**, of **225,000 square feet**.

+  * On the **UC Berkeley campus**, traveling by foot, it takes about 25 minutes to walk between two buildings at opposite ends of the main campus.
+If it takes another 2 minutes to get from the lobby door of a building to a top-floor room, and vice-versa, that means any two rooms on the whole campus are within a 29-minute range.
+If the campus has about 10 million square feet of floorspace<sup>[citation needed]</sup>, then your **KR<sub>30</sub>** would be about **10 million square feet**.

+  * In the **US Pentagon building**, it is possible to walk between any two points in less than seven minutes.
+The Pentagon has 6.6 million square feet of floorspace, so that's a **KR<sub>7</sub>** of **6.6 million square feet**.[^wiki_pentagon]

+### <a name="windfall"></a>Kinematic windfall

+  > "Third, the clustering of high-tech inventors brings real benefits to the American
+  > economy as a whole. ...
+[Enrico Moretti] estimates that the U.S. would produce
+  > about 11 percent fewer patents each year under such a scenario.
+The country would
+  > see a roughly 15 percent annual decline in semiconductor patents, a 13 percent
+  > decline in computer science, and a 10 percent decline in biology and chemistry,
+  > if the geography of inventors was more equal."[^florida]

 ### <a name="bicycles"></a>Bicycles

 > We see that bicycles provide a much higher road capacity at speeds below 15 km/h than any other mode of transport.[^bertaud]